looxis/laravel-amazon-mws/README.md

 Uploads a feed for processing by Amazon MWS.

 You must set the feed type and content to successfully submit the feed.
-The content for the xml depends on the FeedType [type](https://docs.developer.amazonservices.com/en_US/feeds/Feeds_FeedType.html)
+The content for the xml depends on the [FeedType](https://docs.developer.amazonservices.com/en_US/feeds/Feeds_FeedType.html)

 ```php
 $feedXmlContent = '<?xml version="1.0"?> ...';